ForgeFlow/ao-odoo/crm_helpdesk_warning/README.rst

 CRM Helpdesk Warning
 ====================

-This module allows to define a warning message on the partner, that pops up in helpdesk tickets.
+This module allows to define a warning message on the partner, which will pop up and be posted in helpdesk tickets.

 Credits